gggbbb1/apm_ws/src/mav_drone_localization/README.md

     """
     return _egm96.height(lat, lon)
 ```

+## Altitude
+- after checking, there is a solid value of altitude in the ```GLOBAL_POSITION_INT``` msg. it is in the ```relative altitude``` field.
+- this field is measured with respect to the ```HOME_POSITION```.
+- the strength of the datum in it is from the fact that they have a "fallback" to the barometer altitude if the normal GPS, LLA positioning systems arent working.
+- it was checked by me when flying in ALT_HOLD without any GPS connected.
+- that means: for now in simulation: take this height. later - TODO: substruct the HOME_POSITION altitude from it to get the alt in compare to EKF_ORIGIN.

 ## ROSBAG
 - there are 2 scripts in the package:
 1. record_bag.sh - takes the topic list from ```pkg/config``` and records a bag file to ```pkg/rosbag``` directory. the name is the current time.